draios/onprem-install-docs/6.X/6.4.1/README.md

     -   [`deployment`](configuration_parameters.md#deployment): **(OpenShift installs only)** Add `deployment: openshift` to the root of the `values.yaml` file.

-    -   [`sysdig.ingressNetworking`](configuration_parameters.md#sysdigingressnetworking): The networking construct used to expose the Sysdig API and collector.Options are:
+    -   [`sysdig.ingressNetworking`](configuration_parameters.md#sysdigingressnetworking): The networking construct used to expose the Sysdig API and collector.
+Options are:

-        -   **hostnetwork:** sets the hostnetworking in the ingress daemonset and opens host ports for api and collector.
+        -   **hostnetwork:** sets the `hostnetworking` in the ingress daemonset and opens host ports for API and collector.
 This does not create a Kubernetes service.

-        -   **loadbalancer:** creates a service of type loadbalancer and expects that your Kubernetes cluster can provision a load balancer with your cloud provider.
+        -   **loadbalancer:** creates a service of type `loadbalancer` and expects that your Kubernetes cluster can provision a load balancer with your cloud provider.

-        -   **nodeport:** creates a service of type nodeport.The node ports can be customized with:
+        -   **nodeport:** creates a service of type `nodeport`.The node ports can be customized with:

             -   `sysdig.ingressNetworkingInsecureApiNodePort`